This is now in your Top Picks!

 6

-One Life Kitchen & Café
+One Life Kitchen & Cafe

 What to try: Many of the dishes aim to feed the soul – so you’ll find plenty of hearty options like the popular 'shakshoumi', a halloumi shakshuka with pesto and gluten-free bread.
 Another winner is the stacked ‘bancakes’, guilt-free banana pancakes with fresh fruit, mint and almond flakes.
-Try the Bircher oats, soaked overnight in Greek yoghurt, topped with caramelized walnuts, cinnamon, honey and apple carpacci.
+Try the Bircher oats, soaked overnight in Greek yoghurt, topped with caramelised walnuts, cinnamon, honey and apple carpacci.

 7